 By looking at how customers behave, you can see what they like and don’t like.
 This helps you create better products and services.

-When you can track your customers journey in your website, you begin to understand what keeps them engaged and what makes them bounced.
+When you can track your customers’ journey on your website, you begin to understand what keeps them engaged and what makes them bounce.
 You’ll spot trends like what pages they visit, how long they stay, what products they click, and when they’re most likely to buy.
 This helps you personalize your content and product recommendations to match their interests, boosting the chances of a sale.

 Optimize Conversion Rates with Targeted Adjustments